DattaHub/dattahub.github.io/stat3013/syllabus.md

 1. &quot;Fundamentals of Probability: A First Course&quot; by Anirban Dasgupta. ([http://www.springer.com/us/book/9781441957795](http://www.springer.com/us/book/9781441957795))
 2. A First Course in Probability: Sheldon Ross.
 3. Grinstead and Snell&#39;s Introduction to Probability (The Old Textbook, available at [https://math.dartmouth.edu/~prob/prob/prob.pdf](https://math.dartmouth.edu/~prob/prob/prob.pdf))
-4. Introduction to Probability Theory – Hoel, Port &amp; Stone.
+4. Introduction to Probability Theory â€“ Hoel, Port &amp; Stone.
 5. An Introduction to Probability Theory and Its Applications, William Feller (This is a classic Probability textbook).

 **Attendance:** Examples of absences that should be considered excusable include those resulting from the following: 1) illness of the student, 2) serious illness or death of a member of the student&#39;s immediate family or other family crisis, 3) University-sponsored activities for which the student&#39;s attendance is required by virtue of scholarship or leadership/participation responsibilities, 4) religious observances (see UA Religious Observances policy below), 5) jury duty or subpoena for court appearance, and 6) military duty.
 You are responsible to collect the course material that has been covered during your period of absence.
 If you miss any exam or quiz due to an excused absence, you are required to contact the instructor within 24 hours of joining the class to reschedule it.